Billie Eilish Is Under Fire For Her Comments About The Authenticity Of Rap Music

 “It’s like, ‘I got my AK-47, and I’m fuckin’ ...’ and I’m like, what?
 You don’t have a gun.
 ‘And all my bitches...’
 I’m like, which bitches?
 That’s posturing, and that’s not what I’m doing.”

-Upon reading the snippet, many fans of rap and hip hop were put off by Eilish’s broad generalization, venting their frustrations on Twitter:
+Upon reading the snippet, many fans of rap and hip hop were put off by Eilish’s broad generalisation, venting their frustrations on Twitter:

 anyone that agrees with billie eilish on what she said about rap/hip hop pls stay away from me. you are the feds— wt/trae young stan acct (@imvrysickntired) February 4, 2020